Big Connection Between Trauma, Abuse, and Addiction

-This emptiness is commonly referred to as feeling like there is a hole in the chest.
+This emptiness feels like there is a hole in the chest.
 No one does well with feeling empty and abandon by self.
-The now survivor carries strong resentment against self, so validation is sought from the outside and self is ignored.
+A survivor who carries a strong self-resentment continually seeks validation from the outside and ignore himself or herself.
 That is where addiction steps in and creates a false sense of fullness and becomes the substitute for self-love.
-Success is felt when the emptiness sensation is gone and as long as he or she continues to use, the empty feeling stays away.
-The thought is “better to have a bad relationship with something outside of me than being left with someone I do not like”.
+Successfully filling the emptiness falsely presents a sensation of full.
+As long as he or she continues to use, the empty feeling stays away.
+The thought is “better to have a bad relationship with something outside of me than being left with someone I do not like.”

 The survivor continues to invest in the relationship with the addiction.
-The need for the relationship grows stronger even when toxic conditions set in.
+The need for the bond grows stronger even if toxic conditions set in.
 For a trauma survivor, it is easier to focus on the symptoms (addition) than having to face the cause of the emptiness.
-Ignoring the cause (trauma) can make the symptoms (addiction) worse or just treating the "symptoms" can make the "cause" more intense.
+Ignoring the cause (trauma) can make the signs (addiction) worse or just treating the "symptoms" can make the "cause" more intense.

-Addictions can be the direct result of attempting to stop or control the surfacing mental, emotional and/or physical post unprocessed emotions of past traumatic experiences.
-Based on this viewpoint, the traumatic event is the cause and the addiction is the symptom.
+Addictions can be the direct result of attempting to stop or control the surfacing mental, emotional and physical post unprocessed emotions of past traumatic experiences.
+Based on this viewpoint, the traumatic event is the cause, and the addiction is the symptom.
 The addictive pattern is used to attempt to cover the surfacing pain, extreme fear, and the ensuing confusion.